R1-A7-D

 For communications, the R1-A7-D relies on Wi-Fi 6, Bluetooth 5.2.
 This connectivity stack ensures the robot can communicate with cloud services, local smart home devices, mobile apps, and other networked systems in its environment.

-Intelligence — 8-core body/head compute with optional NVIDIA Jetson Orin module reported at 40–100 TOPS for higher-compute configurations
+Intelligence — 8-core body processor plus 8-core head processor with 10 TOPS head-module compute; optional NVIDIA Jetson Orin 40–100 TOPS module

-8-core body/head compute with optional NVIDIA Jetson Orin module reported at 40–100 TOPS for higher-compute configurations serves as the computational brain, processing sensor data, making navigation decisions, and orchestrating the robot's autonomous behaviors.
+8-core body processor plus 8-core head processor with 10 TOPS head-module compute; optional NVIDIA Jetson Orin 40–100 TOPS module serves as the computational brain, processing sensor data, making navigation decisions, and orchestrating the robot's autonomous behaviors.
 The quality of this AI platform directly influences how well the robot handles novel situations, adapts to changes in its environment, and improves its performance over time through learning.

 Voice — Voice interaction via 4-mic array and dual speakers